sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-20-Fideicomiso-PART-II-The-Fideicomiso-Decoded-Your Complete-Guide-to-Secure-Mexican-Real-Estate-Ownership.md

 ## Busting the Biggest Fideicomiso Myths

 Despite 50+ years of proven success, myths about Mexican real estate ownership persist.
-Let me destroy the biggest ones with facts.
+Let <a href="/about/">me</a> destroy the biggest ones with facts.

 **Myth #1: "The Bank Really Owns My Property"**